Petrol in Diesel Car Engine? A Guide To Your Options

 So, if you have misfuelled stay calm and follow the steps below:

 Don’t turn the key once you’ve filled your diesel car with unleaded

-The ignition turns the fuel pump on.
-Therefore, in such incidences, you should avoid switching the ignition, as this is your best option for protecting the engine.
+Depending on the vehicle the ignition could turn the fuel pump on.
+Therefore, if in doubt you should avoid switching the ignition on, as this is your best option for protecting the engine.
 As long as the ignition is off, your next goal should be to drain the petrol out as soon as possible.
 Call a Wrong Fuel Angels technician to come to your aid.
 All our technicians are experienced in wrong fuel recovery.
 Our technician will arrive promptly, drain the petrol from your fuel system and flush it with the correct fuel.

 Pull Over Somewhere Safe

-If you were already on the road driving towards your destination and remember that you just put petrol in a diesel car the last time you were at the gas station, your first decision should be to pull over.
+If youre driving your vehicle after recently fueling and you realised that you have put petrol in a diesel car, your first action should be to stop the vehicle and to pull over in a safe and calm manor.
 Don’t stop right on the road, as you could end up causing an accident.
 Pull over the moment you’re sure that it’s safe to do so.
-At times, you may never realise the mistake you did.
-However, your eyes and ears should be alert to notice any slight change the car develops.
+In some instances, you may not realise your error, however, if you listen to your vehicle you should be alerted to any changes as the contaminated fuel circulates round the fuel system.
 Some of the signs you should watch out for include: